Vlad-Radz/distributed_pong/README.md

 ## Deployment
 To run the solution, you don't need to set up virtual environment etc. You just execute 3 PEX (Python EXecutable) files, which are already pre-built for you and are located under `dist/game/`.
 For better convenience, you can just execute 4 command from the `Makefile`:
 1. `make setup_rabbitmq` - to set up message broker.
+Wait or a couple of minutes for container to be set up fully.
 2. `make run_server` - to run server.
-3. `make run_client1` - to run one client.
+3. `make run_client2` - to run one client.
 4. `make run_client2` - to run another client.

-You execute the first 2 commands on same host!
+You should execute all 4 commands on same host!
 Otherwise it will not work (yes, it's not optimal).
-3rd and 4th commands you can run on another host or hosts, or also on same host, as the first 2 - in this case sometimes game starts just for one client, for unknown reason.
-So I would recommend to run one client on a diff. host.
-If you run both clients on same hosts, then (because of the mentioned bug) the order is important: you cannot run `client1.pex` before `client2.pex` (yes, it's yet another bug).
+And there is another bug: sometimes you order is important: you cannot run `client1.pex` before `client2.pex` (yes, it's yet another bug).

 ### Prerequisites
 Python 3.7+, pip and docker should be installed.